UMD-CS-STICs/HackTheClass/week/6/challenges/README.md

 ## Assignment details

 This assignment has three parts.
-It is due by _DATE_ at 11:59 PM.
+It is due by 3/8/18 at 11:59 PM.
 To submit your work, please post either a public note **or** a link to your publicly available writeup on Piazza.

 **There will be a late penalty of 5% per day late!**